custom-cards/button-card/README.md

   - works with any toggleable entity
   - 2 actions on tap `toggle` and `more_info` (more to come)
+  - shows state if no icon specified for a very simple on/off button
   - custom color for `on` state
   - custom size
   - custom icon